 We aim to equip teachers with up-to-date knowledge and skills that will enable them to work in a variety of language teaching contexts.
-Some experience is required to take this programme; for example, it is ideal for English language teachers who have at least two years’ experience in the field would be suitable candidates for this degree programme.
+Some experience is required to take this programme; for example, it is ideal for English language teachers who have two or more years’ experience in the field.

-You will be able to choose from a range of module topics ideally relating to your academic interests and benefit your work.
-We aim to use the latest pedagogical principles in distance education and web-based learning and teaching, you will have the opportunity to access a variety of technological tools to enhance your learning experience.
+You will be able to choose from a range of module topics depending on your academic and work interests.
+We aim to use the latest pedagogical principles in distance education and web-based learning and teaching, and you will have the opportunity to access a variety of technological tools to enhance your learning experience.

-The programme usually has three main areas of focus:
+The programme has three main areas of focus: